 The first things to ever live around here were simple, microscopic things — bacteria, basically.
 The first direct evidence of life on Earth hails from around 3.5 billion years ago (fossilized microorganisms found in Apex chert rocks in the Pilbara Craton, Australia), but life likely evolved a bit earlier.
 It probably wasn’t very easy to make a living on Earth back in the day, however; these organisms likely lived in colonies around hydrothermal vents.
-These vents put out heat and chemical compounds, which the bacteria could capture to eke out energy from (this type of metabolism, which is known as chemolithoautotrophic, generates very little energy compared to oxygen respiration).
+These vents put out heat and chemical compounds, which the bacteria could capture to eke out energy from.
+This type of metabolism, which is known as chemolithoautotrophic (which means “self-feeding on chemicals and rocks), generates very little energy compared to oxygen respiration.

 Humans can exist in the form we have today because, unlike those early bacteria, we have ample access to oxygen to breathe.
 That oxygen, however, wasn’t always there — bacteria and plants released it into the atmosphere over the course of geological time.
 In other words, we can exist as we do today because life, over millions and billions of years, worked to create the conditions we live in.